surrealdb/vtree/README.md

 - Versioned key-value items
 - Select key-value items since a specific version
 - Insert, and delete key-value items with a specific version
+- Iterate through all versions of every key-value item

 #### Installation